-To satisfy the law’s requirements, you must “immediately” report that accident “at the nearest or most convenient police station, or to the nearest or most convenient police officer.”
+To satisfy the law’s requirements, you must “immediately” report that crash “at the nearest or most convenient police station, or to the nearest or most convenient police officer.”
 (MCL 257.622)

-It’s important to note that your obligation is to “report” the accident to the police.
+It’s important to note that your obligation is to “report” the crash to the police.
 Your obligation is not necessarily to file or fill out a Michigan car accident police report.

-Do the police have to fill out a Michigan car accident police report?
+Do the police have to fill out a car accident police report?

 Yes.
-If you’re involved in any of the types of car crashes described above – i.e., where someone is killed or injured or there is property damage of $1,000 or more – then the police officer to whom you report the accident must fill out and file a police report.
+If you’re involved in any of the types of crashes described above – i.e., where someone is killed or injured or there is property damage of $1,000 or more – then the officer to whom you report the crash must fill out and file a police report.
 (MCL 257.622)

-On the other hand, if you’re involved in a fender-bender on private property or in a mall parking lot and no one is hurt and the property damage is less than $1,000, then the police are not obligated to fill out an accident report.
+On the other hand, if you’re involved in a fender-bender on private property or in a mall parking lot and no one is hurt and the property damage is less than $1,000, then they are not obligated to fill out an accident report.

-How long do you have to file a police report after a car accident?
+How long to file a police report for a car accident?